codeinaire/noMeatMayApp/notes.md

 ### Returning the value of a mutation - I was having trouble returning a value of a mutation.
 It would always return null even if the write to the database was successful.
 I didn't know why.
 I put the return value in an object and that worked.
 Like so `return { username: value.ops[0].username };`.

 ### Pass req & db object into graphql schema - [this](https://stackoverflow.com/questions/12518132/modifying-express-js-request-object) show how to attach any object to the req object via root.

+### [EXPORT/IMPORT](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) issues - when using `export default <object/function/class>`, I don't need to deconstruct it in the file.
+I can just import it as whatever name I want in the module I want to use it.

+### Passing through Username & Password to Passport - I was very confused about what to do.
+I eventually figured out that it had to be put into the body and didn't know how to pass it in via the graphql query from the Apollo client, however, I just had to do this: `usernameField: 'variables[username]', passwordField: 'variables[password]'`.
+I tried this before, but didn't do it the correct way.
+I did `variables.username`, obvious not right.

 # GLOSSARY